mkuzak/2020-05-19-TtT-online-elixir/index.md

 <h3>Requirements</h3>

-Participants should bring a laptop that is Internet connected and has a functioning browser.
-If you have it, a device for recording audio and video (mobile phones and laptops are OK) is useful as throughout the two days, we are going to record one another teaching in pairs or threes.
-It does not have to be high-quality, but it should be good enough that you can understand what someone is saying.

 Please note that after this course is over, you will be asked to do three short follow-up exercises online in order to finish qualifying as an instructor: the details are available at